srobins259/HealthAndSustainabilityChecker/UseCases/USECASE2.md

 User classifying results.

 PRIMARY ACTOR:
-A business or an individual who would like to view metrics of a repository for potential use of the repository.
+A business or an individual who would like to view metrics of a repository for potential use of the repository with giving a sort of classification for the metrics available.

 GOAL IN CONTEXT:
-This use case describes the event of
+This use case describes the event of the user deciding

 STAKEHOLDERS:
 // -Individuals who are interested in viewing and comparing metrics //for an open-source repository.